Fudan-iGEM/2025-wiki/pages/inclusivity.md

 During this process, participants’ diverse identities shaped distinct perspectives on the same scene.
 For example:

-   - An ER head nurse described the hospital as a bustling workplace.
+   - An ER head nurse described using the hospital's Rainbow Passage during a night shift to transfer a patient to the ICU.
+   - A surgeon reflects on the story of their young patient: bearing witness not just to the child's medical journey through multiple visits, but to their personal growth.
-- A patient voiced frustration and fear about their visits.
+- A patient voiced frustration and fear about their chronic skin condition and turned to DeepSeek for comfort and support.
 - An EB patient, however, described the hospital as a “familiar space,” bringing her warmth and safety.

 This dialogue naturally extended into broader discussions of the boundaries of science and life education, enabling mutual understanding.
 Patients integrated into the wider community in a safe atmosphere, while doctors and researchers gained greater awareness of other stakeholders’ perspectives—making them more conscious of inclusivity in daily practice.